|

 rolling out DSL, we were again told dial-up was sufficient for most people’s

+needs.
 With DSL finally here we were told 128kbit/s was broadband until Telecom

 admitted a couple of years on that perhaps 256kbit/s was where it began.
 Now